sipgate-io/sipgateio-sendsms-python/README.md

 ### Web SMS Extensions

 A Web SMS extension consists of the letter 's' followed by a number (e.g. 's0').
 The sipgate API uses the concept of Web SMS extensions to identify devices within your account that are enabled to send SMS.
-In this context the term 'device' does not necessarily refer to a hardware phone but rather a virtual representation.
+In this context the term 'device' does not necessarily refer to a hardware phone but rather a virtual connection.

 You can find out what your extension is as follows: